-A STEMI is the most serious type of heart attack, where there is a long interruption to the blood supply.
-This is caused by a total blockage of the coronary artery, which can cause extensive damage to the heart.
+A STEMI is a type of heart attack where there is a long interruption to the blood supply.
+This can cause extensive damage to the heart.
 It's diagnosed when specific changes show on an ECG.

 Non-ST segment elevation myocardial infarction (NSTEMI)

-As a result, a smaller section of the heart may be damaged.
-However, an NSTEMI is still regarded as a serious medical emergency.
-Without treatment, it can progress to serious heart damage or STEMI.
+An NSTEMI is a medical emergency.
+Without treatment, it can progress to a STEMI.

-A number of other tests can be used to assess the state of your heart and check for related complications.
-However, because heart attacks are medical emergencies, some tests are usually only carried out once your initial treatment has begun and your condition has been stabilised.
+Other tests can be used to assess the state of your heart and check for related complications.
+However, because heart attacks are medical emergencies, some of these tests are usually done after your initial treatment has begun and your condition has been stabilised.

 A chest X-ray can be useful if diagnosis of a heart attack is uncertain and there are other possible causes of your symptoms, such as a pocket of air trapped between the layers of your lungs (pneumothorax).

-A chest X-ray can also be used to check whether complications have arisen from the heart attack, such as a build-up of fluid inside your lungs (pulmonary oedema).
+A chest X-ray can also be used to check whether complications have happened because of the heart attack, such as a build-up of fluid inside your lungs (pulmonary oedema).

 This can be useful to identify exactly which areas of the heart have been damaged and how this damage has affected your heart's function.

-Coronary angiography can help determine whether a blockage or narrowing has occurred in the coronary arteries and, if so, to locate the exact location of the blockage or narrowing.
+Coronary angiography can help determine whether there is a blockage or narrowing in the coronary arteries and, if so, to locate the exact place of the blockage or narrowing.

-The test involves inserting a thin tube, known as a catheter, into one of the blood vessels in your groin or arm.
+The test involves inserting a thin tube (catheter), into one of the blood vessels in your groin or arm.
 The catheter is guided into your coronary arteries using X-rays.

-A special fluid, known as a contrast agent, is pumped through the catheter.
-This fluid shows up on X-rays, and studying how it flows around and through your heart can help locate the site of any blockage or narrowing.
+A special fluid, called a contrast agent, is pumped through the catheter.
+This fluid can be seen on X-rays and studying how it flows around and through your heart can help locate the site of any blockage or narrowing.
 This helps a doctor who specialises in heart conditions (cardiologist) decide the best treatment for you.